Bifundamental Multiscalar Fixed Points in $d=3-\epsilon$: Introduction

-While the primary focus of this paper is on large $N$ fixed points, we also study perturbative fixed points for $M=2$ and $N$ finite in section \ref{sec:finiteN}.
+While the primary focus of this paper is on large-$N$ fixed-points, we also study perturbative fixed-points for $M=2$ and $N$ finite in section \ref{sec:finiteN}.

 Let us mention some closely-related work.
-For the special case of $M=N$, the theory we study was recently also studied perturbatively in \cite{Jepsen:2020czw}, where the focus was on generating non-conventional fixed points by studying the theory at non-integer values of $N$, and a closely related supersymmetric model was recently studied in \cite{Jepsen:2021rhs}. $O(N)\times O(M)$ fixed points can also be considered in the larger context of tensor models, e.g., \cite{Klebanov:2016xxf, Giombi:2017dtl, Prakash:2017hwq, delporte2020tensor, benedetti2020conformal, PhysRevD.103.046018}, and in particular, fixed points of $O(N)^3$ tensor models with sextic interactions were discussed in \cite{GKPPT, Prakash:2019zia, benedetti-sextic}.
-This work can also be understood as part of the larger program of determining fixed points of general multiscalar theories, which has attracted considerable attention in recent years, e.g., \cite{ Osborn:2017ucf, Rychkov:2018vya, Kompaniets:2019xez,Henriksson:2020fqi,Eichhorn2016, Kompaniets2017, Stergiou:2019dcv, Zinati:2019gct, Ryttov:2019dtg, Osborn:2020cnf, Codello2020}, and in particular, our paper heavily relies on the very useful general results for multi-scalar theories presented in \cite{Osborn:2017ucf}.
+For the special case of $M=N$, the theory we study was recently also studied perturbatively in \cite{Jepsen:2020czw}, where the focus was on generating non-conventional fixed-points by studying the theory at non-integer values of $N$, and a closely related supersymmetric model was recently studied in \cite{Jepsen:2021rhs}. $O(N)\times O(M)$ fixed-points can also be considered in the larger context of tensor models, e.g., \cite{Klebanov:2016xxf, Giombi:2017dtl, Prakash:2017hwq, Delporte:2020rce, Benedetti:2020yvb, Benedetti:2020sye}, and in particular, fixed-points of $O(N)^3$ tensor models with sextic interactions were discussed in \cite{GKPPT, Popov:2019nja, Prakash:2019zia, Benedetti:2019rja, Harribey:2021xgh}.
+The theory we consider can also be coupled to a Chern-Simons gauge field in $d=3$ -- some two-loop computations in the resulting theory appear in \cite{Banerjee:2013nca}.

+Let us also remark that the analysis of \cite{Yabunaka:2017uox, Yabunaka:2018mju, Yabunaka:2021fow}, who study the sextic $O(N)$ theory in $3-\epsilon$ using functional renormalization group techniques, suggests certain subtleties in the $N\to \infty$ limit of the sextic $O(N)$ model.
+Such subtleties could also be present in the $N\to \infty$ limit of the $O(N)\times O(M)$ models when $M$ is finite, although the analysis of \cite{Yabunaka:2017uox, Yabunaka:2018mju, Yabunaka:2021fow} would need to be redone in this case.